thu-tram/mangg-may-tinh/datacenter/sdn.md

 Despite the progress, these management systems have been the bottleneck for network operations for a long time.
 We still might have to wait for human intervention every time a new router is added.

-In 2005, a paper by Albert Greenberg et. al. described the problem by saying: ``Today's data networks are surprisingly fragile and difficult to manage.
-We argue that the root of these problems lies in the complexity of the control and management planes.''
+In 2005, a paper by Albert Greenberg et. al. described the problem by saying: "Today's data networks are surprisingly fragile and difficult to manage.
+We argue that the root of these problems lies in the complexity of the control and management planes."

 In response to these problems, researchers began thinking about different ways to run a network system.
 This led to more radical proposals that reimagined the fundamental design of routers.